Brian Honeywood

-Brian Roy Honeywood (born 8 May 1949) is an English former footballer who played in the Football League as a defender for Colchester United.
+Brian Roy Honeywood (8 May 1949 – 3 March 2024) was an English footballer who played in the Football League as a defender for Colchester United.

 Club career

-Born in Chelmsford, Honeywood began his career at Ipswich Town, going on to make 100 youth team appearances and 46 reserve team appearances, but never broke into the first-team at the club.
-He joined Colchester United in the summer of 1968, making his first-team debut on the opening day of the 1968–69 season, a 4–0 loss to Brentford on 10 August 1968.
+Born in Chelmsford, Honeywood played for hometown club Chelmsford City as an apprentice, before joining Ipswich Town, going on to make 100 youth team appearances and 46 reserve team appearances, however Honeywood never broke into the first-team at the club.

+Honeywood joined Colchester United in the summer of 1968, making his first-team debut on the opening day of the 1968–69 season, a 4–0 loss to Brentford on 10 August 1968.
 Honeywood went on to make 18 league appearances during his single season with the club.
-He made his final appearance in the final game of the season on 2 May 1969, a 2–0 away defeat to Notts County before joining Chelmsford City.
+He made his final appearance in the final game of the season on 2 May 1969, a 2–0 away defeat to Notts County before joining Chelmsford City in 1969.

+At Chelmsford, Honeywood made 51 appearances in all competitions during the 1969–70 season as the club finished third in the Southern League.
+Following his release at the end of the campaign, Honeywood signed for Canterbury City, before retiring to focus on his hairdressing business.